wtvamp/PomodorTimerPlugin/README.md

 ## Dispatching Events

-The Pomodoro Timer Plugin will now dispatch a custom event, `notify`, when any cycle iteration comes to an end.
+The Pomodoro Timer Plugin will now dispatch a custom event, `pomodoroTimerNotification`, when any cycle iteration comes to an end.
 (E.g. When the timer hits 0, the custom event will be dispatched)

 All you need to do is add your own event listeners!